nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Tag Finding Feature

 The proposed find tag feature is similar to `findperson` where the user can search for tags from the specified keywords.
-This feature was not implemented as our target user need not maintain a large number of tabs (compared to persons and appointments).
+This feature was not implemented as our target user need not maintain a large number of tags (compared to persons and appointments).
 However, if this feature is required in the future, the developer simply needs to implement the `Logic` components as the required components in `Model` already exists.
 Similar to the system used for person, `Tag` filtering is facilitated by `FilteredList` from the JavaFX library which is implemented at the `ModelManager` level, and the related functions are:

 * `Model#updateFilteredTagList()`